 I wasn’t sure if I would enjoy Cold Kiss or not.
-A few bloggers had piqued my interest about it, but to be honest, I am not a zombie kinda-gal.
+A few bloggers had piqued my interest in it, but to be honest, I am not a zombie kinda-gal.
 It also sounded a bit too much like every other paranormal romance out there.
 But Cold Kiss really is something a bit different.
-It’s not really a zombie tale, or another ‘destined’ romance.
-At it’s heart, it’s a story about grief and about living.
+It’s not really a zombie tale or another ‘destined’ romance.
+At its heart, it’s a story about grief and about living.

 What I loved about Cold Kiss was that it portrayed a realistic, mature relationship, often unusual for a paranormal romance.
-Wren and Danny’s relationship is healthy, normal, supportive, fun and loving.
+Wren and Danny’s relationship is healthy, normal, supportive, fun, and loving.
 When Wren finally lets Danny go, she comes to understand that no matter how much you love someone, you still don’t have the right to own or control that person.
-She realises that what she has done was not only foolish, but cruel and selfish.
+She realizes that what she has done was not only foolish but cruel and selfish.

 I only wish we had gotten more of Danny.
-Not only the Danny that Wren brings back, but the boy she fell in love with.
-The strongest moments of Cold Kiss were her memories of him, of what the two of them had together, and by the end of the book, like Wren, I ached knowing that that boy was gone, and he wasn’t coming back.
-It made the scenes where she remembers how kind and caring he was, memories of Danny teasing her, giving her piggyback rides, singing to her over the phone and million other little things, especially poignant and bittersweet.
-Garvey handles the grief of loosing a loved one well, and there is one moment in particular, when Wren breaks down in the basement after Danny’s funeral that is very well-executed and powerfully raw that it brought tears to my eyes.
+Not only the Danny that Wren brings back but the boy she fell in love with.
+The strongest moments of Cold Kiss were her memories of him, of what the two of them had together, and by the end of the book, like Wren, I ached to know that that boy was gone, and he wasn’t coming back.
+It made the scenes where she remembers how kind and caring he was, memories of Danny teasing her, giving her piggyback rides, singing to her over the phone, and million other little things, especially poignant and bittersweet.
+Garvey handles the grief of losing a loved one well, and there is one moment in particular when Wren breaks down in the basement after Danny’s funeral that is very well-executed and powerfully raw that it brought tears to my eyes.

-Not that Cold Kiss is without it’s faults.
-I absolutely hated the Gabriel plot line.
+Not that Cold Kiss is without its faults.
+I absolutely hated the Gabriel plotline.
 I think that authors and publishers believe that if there isn’t a (current) romantic interest, teenagers simply won’t be interested.
-Gabriel’s character is underdeveloped and the interest between him and Wren forced and pushed too quickly to try to explain why he takes Wren’s powers, and the fact that she is hiding a dead boyfriend, in his stride.
-It doesn’t work and only his character unbelievable and his presence just detracts from Wren’s own story, while feeling superficial next to Wren and Danny’s romance.
+Gabriel’s character is underdeveloped and the interest between him and Wren is forced and pushed too quickly to try to explain why he takes Wren’s powers and the fact that she is hiding a dead boyfriend, in his stride.
+It doesn’t work and only his character is unbelievable and his presence just detracts from Wren’s own story, while feeling superficial next to Wren and Danny’s romance.
 I understand why Garvey gives Wren a potential new love interest (I say potential because they don’t quite get together, though Gabriel’s feelings are clearly very strong from the get-go – another example of insta-love that thus far this book had managed to avoid).
-I suspect to show that Wren, no matter how she feels right now, is able to fall in love again.
-But I feel this could have been conveyed just as well without creating the overdone love-triangle.
+I suspect it shows that Wren, no matter how she feels right now, is able to fall in love again.
+But I feel this could have been conveyed just as well without creating the overdone love triangle.

 There is also an unresolved mystery concerning her mother and father that was built up and never fully explained, which I found frustrating.
 Wren’s relationship with her mother was an interesting story arc and it felt incomplete.
 If Wren was going to turn to anyone for help and support, I wanted it to be her mother (which would have been unique for a YA novel), instead of the new boy from school.

 There wasn’t quite enough here to make this a really emotional read.
 But on the whole, this was a well-written, engaging book.
-It was perhaps a little predictable, and the story nothing new, but there were some very touching scenes and it explores the pain and grief of loosing a loved one in a realistic way.
-Not a favourite by any means, but a enjoyable, easy read.
+It was perhaps a little predictable, and the story was nothing new, but there were some very touching scenes and it explores the pain and grief of losing a loved one in a realistic way.
+Not a favorite by any means, but an enjoyable, easy read.